ruixingw/parmhess/processes.rst

    \d. one-tri-uncoupled group:

       This group contains all "pure" 1-3 pairs that are not coupld with others.
-After subtracting the former groups' contribution, the 3x3 partial Hessian is only contributed by a single angle.
+After subtracting former groups' contribution, a 3x3 sub-matrix is only contributed by a single angle.

       Please note if an 1-3 pair couples with a 1-3 or 1-2 pair, it will be a 4- or 3-member ring case, which is not supported by PHF.